GameServerManagers/Game-Server-Configs/README.md

 **Game Server Config Files**

-note: this repo is very new an missing most config files currently.
+Note: This repo is very new and currently missing most config files.
 More will be added over time.

-This is a repo of config files designed to be a starting point for setup of various game servers.
+This is a repo of config files designed to be a starting point for the setup of various game servers.

 **The Issue**

-Game server configs can be found on many different forums and websites some are better than others.
-There is also misinformation, confusion or lack of information about what you need in a config file and how you should setup a game server.
+Game server configs can be found on many different forums and websites.
+Some are better than others.
+There can also be misinformation, confusion or lack of information about what you need in a config file and how you should setup a game server.

-**Aim of this Repo**
+**Aim of This Repo**

-The aim of this repository is to put together config files for game servers and keep them as generic/vanilla  and standardised as possible.
-Providing all the important settings server admins need to get started with there game server and avoiding over complicating the configs.
+The aim of this repository is to put together config files for game servers and keep them as generic/vanilla and as standardized as possible.
+Providing all the important settings server admins need to get started with their game server and avoiding overcomplicating the configs.

-**What this repo provides**
+**What This Repo Provides**

  - A basic server config with all the essential settings to get started with vanilla game server.
  - A list of all command variables for the vanilla game servers.

-**What do you mean by vanilla/generic?**
+**What Do You Mean by Vanilla/Generic?**

-A vanilla server is unchanged from what the game developer intended.
-Without mods or major tweaks to the servers settings that would make a custom server.
+A vanilla/generic server is unchanged from what the game developer intended.
+It excludes mods or major tweaks to the server settings that are found in a custom server.